chipster/chipster-openshift/k3s/logging.md

 Thist will create a file `conf/log4j2.xml`.

-Deploy the configuration and restart `auth`.
+Deploy the configuration and restart `auth`:

 ```bash
 bash deploy.bash -f ~/values.yaml
 kubectl rollout restart deployment/auth
 ```

-See when new auth has started and the old has disappeared.
+See when new auth has started and the old has disappeared:

 ```bash
 kubectl get pod
 ```

 And check auth logs while you try to log in to Chipster, provided you have the LdapExtLoginModule configured.
-This should now show also some `trace` level messages.
+This should now show also some `trace` level messages:

 ```bash
 kubectl logs deployment/auth --follow